I'm a writer.

 I also write about feelings a lot, as they tend to drive everything, acknowledged or not.

 Here is what I've been up to recently.
 Take a look at the menu above for everything else.
-Thanks for clicking and then for reading these words.
-Have a wonderful day.

 "A brash, poetic and fiercely original voice that's equal parts pee-your-pants funny and get-out-that-Kleenex poignant."